wp-plugins/microblog-poster/readme.txt

 === Microblog Poster ===
 Contributors: cybperic
-Tags: microblogging, bookmarking, bookmark, auto post, cross-post, cross post, auto submit, auto update, social, social networks, twitter, facebook, delicious, plurk, friendfeed, identica, automatic, links, backlinks, shortcodes
+Tags: microblogging, bookmarking, bookmark, auto post, auto publish, cross-post, cross post, auto submit, auto update, social, social networks, social media, twitter, facebook, delicious, plurk, friendfeed, identica, automatic, links, backlinks, shortcodes, auto update status, update status
 Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 1.2.4
+Stable tag: 1.2.5

 Automatically publishes your new blog content to Social Networks.
 Auto-updates Twitter, Facebook, Plurk, Identica, Delicious..

 == Description ==

-**Automatically updates your microblogs and bookmarking profiles** with 'blogpost title + shortened backlink' of your new blogpost.
+**Automatically updates your microblogs and bookmarking profiles** for each new blog post.
-PHP 5 required.

-You only have to configure your social network accounts. **Multiple Accounts per site supported.**
+You only have to configure your social network accounts. **Multiple Accounts per social site supported.**
+Possibility to nicely format the update message per account, **shortcodes supported**.

+**Logs are now available** for each new blog post, per configured social network account.
+Easily follow the automated posting process from **MicroblogPoster**'s logs section and debug your configuration if necessary.

 **Currently supported microblogging/bookmarking sites**

 * twitter.com - Auto tweets backlink of new blogpost.
-* facebook.com - Auto updates your status.
+* facebook.com - Auto updates your status with backlink.
 * plurk.com - Auto posts new plurk.
-* identi.ca - Auto submits new message.
+* identi.ca - Auto publishes new message.
 * delicious.com - Auto submits bookmark of your blogpost to your account.
 * friendfeed.com - Auto updates your status.